Digital Nomad Life in Tokyo

 When we asked people living in Tokyo what life is like and how people spend their time, they said:

 "Living in Tokyo as an expat or digital nomad can be an exciting and rewarding experience.
 The city is a vibrant and bustling metropolis, offering a wide range of activities and attractions.
 Expats and digital nomads can enjoy the city's unique culture, cuisine, and nightlife, as well as its modern infrastructure and efficient public transportation system.
 Tokyo is also home to a large international community, making it easy to meet people from all over the world.
 The cost of living in Tokyo can be high, but there are plenty of affordable housing options available.
-With its excellent healthcare system, reliable internet, and abundance of coworking spaces, Tokyo is an ideal destination for digital nomads," remarked one foreigner who made the move to Tokyo.
+With its excellent healthcare system, reliable internet, and abundance of coworking spaces, Tokyo is an ideal destination for digital nomads," remarked one member in Tokyo.

 Where should I live in Tokyo?